Japanese Ramen vs. Korean Ramen

 It's Japan Crate Time!

-Japan Crate has the most delicious Japanese ramen noodles you'll surely enjoy.
-Subscribe to a box of Japanese-limited ramen noodles delivered to your home each month!
-Japan Umai Crate will add spice to your life with the best Japanese noodles.
-Just click this link to sign up right now.
-Japan Crate will bring you the delicious ramen taste of Japanese noodles in no time!
+Japan Crate has the most delicious Japanese sweet and savory snacks you'll surely enjoy.
+Subscribe to a box of Japanese-limited goodies delivered to your home each month!
+Japan Crate will add spice to your life with the best Japanese treats.
+Just click the above link to sign up right now.
+Japan Crate will bring you the delicious taste of Japan in no time!